-- Deposit cash or government bonds with the Treasurer of the State of Ohio
+- Deposit cash or government bonds with the Treasurer of the State of Ohio.

-- Provide evidence of a bond issued by an authorized surety or insurance company
+- Provide evidence of a bond issued by an authorized surety or insurance company.

-– Premiums As a Percentage of Income
+Ohio Car Insurance Rates as a Percentage of Income

 Ohioans spend less of their hard-earned cash on car insurance than the national average by about forty percent.